zsb8/Dapr_API_services/README.md

 # da-services
-Provide one API for get the listing id.
+This is the part 3th of the pipeline.
+It provide one API for get the listing id.
 This program used FastAPI to provide the Post and Get services.
 It used GraphQL to query data.
+You should run these programs together: WB_DA_API_services, WB_noahs_doves and WB_pipelines_FastAPI_K8S_DAPR.
 ![image](https://user-images.githubusercontent.com/75282285/150705586-204a54d4-c5b8-4726-b5b9-1764d6b0ae9e.png)

 ---